What is Flu Shot?

 Not an issue!

 Possibilities are there for getting the virus again after it is cured.
-If this happens, not to worry.
+If this happens, do not worry.
 Your body will be strong enough to fight off the virus.
 It may eradicate it perhaps before you catch the fever.

 It will provide your immune system with the strength to either kill or deactivate the virus.
 Instead, the shot will not allow the virus or say the bacteria to make you sick, but your body will indeed identify it and figure out the way to fight it off.